spectrion/flayme/README.md

 Flayme is a compatibility layer.
 Wine, WSL1, and Flayme all use the same principle.
 The application's compiled machine code runs directly on your CPU at full speed.
 Only the OS-level calls (file I/O, memory allocation, window creation) are intercepted and translated.

 ---

-*Flayme Kernel — because your kernel shouldn't limit what you can run.*